 Transfers between bank accounts and ledgers: when these may and must be made; accounting entries for transfers.

 Interest : when interest must be paid; accounting entries for interest payments.

 Breach of the SRA Accounts Rules: identification of breaches; the action required to remedy a breach; accounting entries required.

 Bills : submission, reduction and payment of bills including the VAT element; accounting entries required.

 The keeping of accounting records: records that must be kept to comply with the SRA Accounts Rules.

 A4 Knowledge of the regulatory and fiscal frameworks within which business, legal and financial services transactions are conducted

-Money Laundering: the legislation including the international context; circumstances encountered in the course of practice where suspicion of money laundering should be reported in accordance with the legislation, with particular reference to those types of legal work covered by the OSCE and TLST; the appropriate person or body to whom suspicions should be reported and the appropriate time for such reports to be made; the types of offences that solicitors might be liable to commit in the course of practice.
+Money Laundering: the legislation including the international context; circumstances encountered in the course of practice where suspicion of money laundering should be reported in accordance with the legislation, with particular reference to those types of legal work covered by the OSCE; the appropriate person or body to whom suspicions should be reported and the appropriate time for such reports to be made; the types of offences that solicitors might be liable to commit in the course of practice.